TomVeniat/MNTDP/README.md

 python run.py with configs/streams/s_plus.yaml
 ```

 the different files in the `config/streams/` directory corresponds to the streams of the CTrL benchmark.
+Use the `configs/streams/s_test.yaml` debug stream to test whether the code works correctly.

 To stop the mongo server: